dc740/AutoHotPy/README.md

 ##Intro
 Python is a real programming language, so remember: everything you learn while you write the scripts can be used to write your own programs!
-To use AutoHotPy you only have to write a script (patience! you don't know how yet) and place it in the same folder where you installed the app.
+To use AutoHotPy you only have to write a script (patience!) and place it in the same folder where you installed the app.
 I will add more documentation later but lets get you working fast.